ThomasMeissnerDS/e2e_ml/README.md

 ## Release History
 * 1.7.0
-  - Added Tabnet classifier and regressor
+  - Added TabNet classifier and regressor with automated hyperparameter optimization
 * 1.6.5
   - improvements of NLP transformers
 * 1.5.8